We love Levenshulme for food and drink and here's why

 Open since summer 2018, The Talleyrand (a former name for the area of East Levenshulme which was originally given in honour of French diplomat Charles-Maurice de Talleyrand-Perigord) is an arty and eccentric little bar with a packed programme of live music, DJs, poetry, comedy, theatre film and art exhibitions held in the back room.

-Whether it’s wonky indie, folk or soul that gets your feet tapping, there’s probably something for you on the calendar and the art and arts on display are equally as diverse and exciting.
+Whether it’s wonky indie, folk or soul that gets your feet tapping, there’s probably something for you on the gig calendar and the art and arts on display are equally as diverse and exciting.
 The bar area itself is understated with exposed floorboards and mismatched wooden furniture.
 The bar boasts a wide range of beers and ales, from Camden to Tiny Rebel, as well as spirits, wines and softs.

 1030 Stockport Rd, Manchester M19 3WX

-The Levenshulme caff has always centred around one large table to encourage making friends with others in the community over brunch or breakfast.
+The Levenshulme caff originally centred around one large table to encourage making friends with others in the community over brunch or breakfast.
 A list of daily specials is inscribed on a roll of brown paper with a dish, salad, soup and jam of the day to be enjoyed with a glass of wine or local beer if you like.
 Their bakery counter groans with characterful homemade sourdough, sweet and savoury pastries, tarts and cakes, to eat in or take away.
-There are other lovely things you can take home too, like their famous jams and preserves, granola, bags and locally made crafty goodies.
+There are other lovely things you can take home too, like Trove's famous jams and preserves, granola, bags and locally made crafty goodies.

 1032 Stockport Rd, Manchester M19 3WX